tyedem/Books-Recommendation-System/README.md

 # Exploratory Analysis

 Exploring and understanding the data is important since we want to be sure we know what data and features are being fed into our machine learning model.
-Below I highlight to some key statistics and visualizations.
+Below I highlight some key statistics and visualizations.

 ## Key Dataset Statistics